analyticsanalyst/ab_test_sample_size_intuition/sample_size.md

     requirements shift as experiment statistics vary.
   - For this analysis, we assume the A/B test target metric is a proportion or rate.
-  - Having an intuitive grasp on the below concepts helps when discussing with business leaders live.
+  - Having an intuitive grasp on the below concepts helps when fielding questions live with business leaders.

 # Per test group, sample size requirement for different minimum detectable effects